The Artisan Contracting Blog

 This type of insulation is ideal for adding to homes that are already fully finished as it can be placed without disturbing existing structures.
 Made from loose materials such as cellulose, fiberglass or mineral wool, it is blown or poured into place using special tools.

-RIGID FIBER BOARD INSULATION
+RIGID FIBERBOARD INSULATION

-Made from fiberglass or mineral wool, this type of insulation is typically installed by HVAC contractors around heating ducts.
+Made from fibreglass or mineral wool, this type of insulation is typically installed by HVAC contractors around heating ducts.
 It is specifically designed for areas in which the insulation must be able to withstand high temperatures.

-SPRAYED-FOAM AND FOAMED-IN-PLACE INSULATION
+SPRAY FOAM AND FOAMED-IN-PLACE INSULATION

 This insulation starts out as a liquid and is sprayed into place by certified contractors using special equipment.